37 years ago - Buddy Baker is born.

 7 years ago - 30-year-old Buddy's daughter Maxine is born.

 5 years ago - 32-year-old Buddy is taken to the home planet of the aliens that originally abducted him.
 He is permitted to leave, but must find his own way home.
-He is mistaken for a target by Lobo, and only survives thanks to Adam Strange & Koriand'r, who comes back to earth with him and becomes his children's nanny.
+He is mistaken for a target by Lobo, and only survives thanks to Adam Strange & Koriand'r.
+He finally crosses space by confronting the Controllers, freeing their Sun-eaters, and copying their navvigation abilities.
+Kori comes back to earth with him and becomes his children's nanny.

 3 years ago - 34-year-old Buddy steps from the Justice League after the White Martian attack.
 He helps 24-year-old Mari Jiwe McCabe better understand her powers & inspires her to become Vixen.